lorrintjohnson/Projects/Projects/Programming Projects/README.md

 - Data security and encryption

 ### 5. Cloud Security Monitoring and Backup Automation Tool
-**Description**: Develop a tool to monitor cloud environments for security threats and automate the backup of critical data.
+**Description**: Developed a tool to monitor cloud environments for security threats and automate the backup of critical data.

 **Technologies**: Cloud Security, Backup Automation, Python